How to Collect and Leverage Zero-Party Data to Personalize Your Email Marketing

 Brands have had to reimagine their marketing tactics.
-But the fact is many consumers are interested in sharing their data in order to create more personalized online experiences.
-Instead of hiding behind first and third-party cookies, companies should feel empowered to ask their audiences about their experiences and leverage that information to create more personalized email marketing campaigns
+But the fact is, many consumers are interested in sharing their data in order to create more personalized online experiences.
+Instead of relying on first and third-party cookies, companies should feel empowered to ask their audiences about their experiences and use behavioral analytics software to create more personalized email marketing campaigns.

 Zero-party data changes everything about collecting vital marketing data.
-Instead of working unnoticed behind the scenes like first and third-party data, zero-party data hinges on being upfront and honest with customers when asking for consumer info.
+Unlike first and third-party data, which operate behind the scenes, zero-party data relies on transparency and honesty when collecting consumer information.
 Using zero-party data collection techniques to learn what your customers need from your business is a great way to improve customer retention and attract new audiences to your brand.
 Let’s take a closer look.

 What is Zero-Party Data?

 Zero-party data is any information that your customers share with you intentionally.
-Communication preferences, how the individual wants to be recognized, purchase intentions, and personal context are all examples of zero-party data.
+Examples of zero-party data include communication preferences, how the individual wants to be recognized, purchase intentions, and personal context.
 The best way to gain these insights from your customers is to directly ask them for them.
 Instead of sifting through broad first-party business insights, zero-party data comes directly from the source.

 After news broke that third-party cookies were going away for good, a sense of panic was brewing across companies and sectors.
-Marketers have become accustomed to tracking third-party cookies and having the ability to buy consumer data from other organizations that it hadn’t occurred to them that simply asking for the data could be a viable option.
+Marketers have become accustomed to tracking third-party cookies and buying consumer data from other organizations, so it hadn’t occurred to them that simply asking for the data could be a viable option.

 Personalized experiences are valuable to customers, and knowing that brands are willing to come to them and ask them about their thoughts on a certain product or a new interface helps to build brand loyalty that leads to widespread consumer trust.
 When every customer is treated as an individual through zero-party data marketing, brands can build real relationships with their customers based on getting to know them personally.